siphomateke/PyBOW/README.md

 ----

-Acknowledgements: originally forked from the version at https://github.com/nextgensparx/PyBOW [ but some code portions may have broader origins elsewhere also it appears ].
+** Acknowledgements:** originally forked from the version at https://github.com/nextgensparx/PyBOW [ but some code portions may have broader origins elsewhere also it appears ].

-If you find any bugs raise an issue (or much better still submit a git pull request with a fix) - toby.breckon@durham.ac.uk
+**Bugs:** _I do not claim this code to be bug free._ If you find any bugs raise an issue (or much better still submit a git pull request with a fix) - toby.breckon@durham.ac.uk

 _"may the source be with you"_ - anon.